 - Am I required to deposit my new publication?

-- How many copies should I deposit?
+- How many copies and which editions print or electronic should I deposit?

-- When do I need to deposit?
+- When should I deposit and what do I need to include?

 - How will my publication be made available?

 - Do government publications have to be deposited?